 a brief history of Juk Lam Tong Long

 Oral tradition states that Juk Lam Naam Tong Long Gung Fu was first developed in the Bamboo Forest Temples 竹林寺 located on Long Fu Shan / Mt.
 Dragon Tiger 龍虎山 of Southern China and then upon the Five Plateau Mountain / Wu Tai Shan located further in the North.
 These mountains are home to numerous temples from both Buddhist and Daoist traditions training in both martial skills and spiritual development.
 It was between these sacred locations [among others ] that the ancestors of our art would travel, study and teach.
-There are now I believe four official Bamboo Forest Temples in China stemming from the original, but not all of them are of martial order rather some are simply contemplation halls.
+There are now I believe four official Bamboo Forest Temples in China stemming from the original, but they are not of the martial order– rather they are simply contemplation halls.
 The old temples have been rebuilt as needed.
 Some relics have been lost, others have not.

 Bamboo Forest Martial Art ( Juk Lam Kyun) was developed and trained by high level practitioners of the era and thus similarities can be recognized from other historical boxing systems seen today, such a s Pak Mei, Dragon and White Crane.
 Juk Lam Kyun was a method reserved for high level practitioners who already had a firm grasp of fundamental Shaolin Martial Art.
 Juk Lam Kyun is a sophisticated distillation of techniques which heavily rely on; body mechanics, conditioning skills and metal focus.
 Much like today, the head monks would all cross train with each other developing their own unique flavor or style.
 The skills of striking, seizing, kicking and grappling are all studied within our fighting art.
 Iron skills are wrapped in cotton and meditative practices help keep the balance.

-Gong Sai Juk Lam Ji Tong Long is said to be the original order of the Southern Praying Mantis Systems and eventually became adopted by the local villagers and subsequently spread around China going so far as to even make its way in to the Royal family and then the rest of the world.
+Gong Sai Juk Lam Ji Tong Long is said to be the original order of the Southern Praying Mantis Systems and eventually became adopted by the local villagers and subsequently spread around China and then the rest of the world.
 This exit from the Temple is credited to Saam Daats two disciples who gave lessons to local villagers giving birth to the three gates of Saam Daats Martial Art.
 Shortly there after leaving the Temple the original methods began taking on various family names.
-Note: I Personally am not a technical historian in these matters, I can not validate this as absolute fact and I do not simply presume it to be, instead I acknowledge it as the personal view of more then a few elders and also that it is written in books and essays available to the public .
-Again this does not make it fact but there are said to be temple records and name recognition which make these statements worth contemplating and perhaps tracking.
-Not to mention the many similarities in the Hakka Tong Long Arts.
+Note: I Personally am not a technical historian in these matters, I can not validate these stories as absolute fact and I do not simply presume it to be, instead I acknowledge it as the personal view of more then a few elders and also that it is written in books and essays available to the public.
+Again this does not make it fact because ive not seen with my own eyes but there are said to be temple records and name recognition which make these statements worth contemplating and perhaps tracking.

 What is showing to be fact is that each branch of southern mantis has developed their own unique curriculum and philosophy of martial expression.
-All are based upon the same aggressive training characteristics, thus they compliment each other quite well again I say they share more similarities then differences.
+All are based upon the same aggressive training characteristics, thus they compliment each other.
+I say they share more similarities then differences.
 I digress, in today’s world they matured and became independent in their paths…cousins if you will.

 I have chosen to put my main focus on the study of the Bamboo Forest fighting methods in conjunction with supplementary training in the related southern arts ( chu,gar, chow gar, Pak Mei etc).